cmccorkle21/cmccorkle21.github.io/index.md

 Hello!
 My name is Cole McCorkle and I'm a full-time software engineer.

-I have over nine years of experience programming, from steam chat bots in 2015 to developer tooling and APIs in 2025, I like to keep my projects varied.
+I have over nine years of experience programming.
+From steam chat bots in 2015 to developer tooling and APIs in 2025, my work has been qutie varied.

 I attended Elon University where I got my bachelors degree in Computer Science with minors in Data Science and Sociology.